Presentations should not just be a set of bullet points on a slide.

 4. Check your spelling and grammar

 Nothing is as off-putting as a presentation riddled with grammatical mistakes and spelling errors.
 Misspelled words indicate carelessness or ignorance.
-Polish your presentation by looking out for typos and grammatical mistakes.
+Polish your presentation by using a grammar checker to catch any typos and grammatical mistakes.

 5. Declutter your slide